-City of Novi Community Development Department-Site Plan Manual
+City of Novi Community Development Department-Site Plan and Development Manual

-This document is intended to provide a general overview of the City of Novi's traffic impact studies requirements.
-Potential applicants should contact the Community Development Department to arrange a meeting to discuss questions and concerns related to Traffic Impact Studies.
+This document is intended to provide a general overview of the City of Novi's requirements for traffic impact studies.
+Potential applicants should contact the Plan Review Center to arrange a meeting to discuss questions and concerns related to Traffic Impact Studies.
 Furthermore, the provisions of this manual are not intended to repeal, eliminate or otherwise limit any of the requirements or provisions contained in the Zoning Ordinance or City Code.
 City ordinances and codes should be thoroughly researched prior to application for a rezoning or site plan approval.